Visiting Colorado and planning a Denver to Aspen drive? You’re not alone.

 Colorado is arguably one of the most beautiful states in the US, home to stunning parks and forests, sublime Rocky Mountain peaks, and amazing cities and towns that incorporate the region’s natural beauty into daily life.
 It is a must-see state for all types of travellers, but particularly for those with a love for thrill-seeking outdoor adventures.

-Colorado is a perfect travel destination all-year-round and is chock-full of amazing and unique things to see and do.
+Colorado is a perfect travel destination all year round and is chock-full of amazing and unique things to see and do.
 For a first-time visit to Colorado, I would recommend embarking on the drive from Denver to Aspen.
-Between these two very different cities there are a plethora of great stop to check out, and you’ll be able to experience all the best of what this beautiful state has to offer.
+Between these two very different cities there are a plethora of great stops to check out, and you’ll be able to experience all the best of what this beautiful state has to offer.

 Planning a Denver to Aspen Road Trip

 The distance on the drive from Denver to Aspen is 198 miles (319 kilometres) and takes approximately 4 hours by car if you stick to the relatively easy route that is a straight shot along the I-70 West for the majority of the journey.
 However, before embarking you’ll need to decide whether you’ll cut down to Independence Pass after stopping in Dillon, or if you’ll continue along the I-70 West to Glenwood Springs before cutting down on the CO-82 before finally reaching Aspen.

 The Independence Pass route is faster and incredibly scenic; however, it is only open in warmer months because it is steep and narrow and potentially dangerous to drive on it if there’s snow on the ground.